maidaibrar/Restaurant-System/README.md

 #🍽️ Restaurant-Website

-As my first step into the world of web development, I created a restaurant website from scratch using HTML, CSS, and JavaScript.
-The goal was to design a visually appealing and responsive platform that showcases food items, categories, and smooth user interactions.
+As my first step into the world of web development, I created a restaurant website from scratch using HTML, CSS, and JavaScript.The goal was to design a visually appealing and responsive platform that showcases food items, categories, and smooth user interactions.
 This project sparked my passion for building functional yet aesthetic web experiences.

- 🚀 Live Preview
+ 🚀 Live Preview:

 🔗 [Visit Website]( https://github.com/maidaibrar/Restaurant-System )

- 🎯 Objectives
+ 🎯 Objectives:

 - Design a modern, responsive restaurant website.
 - Implement interactive frontend features using JavaScript.